-I do a lot of things for a living, and one of those is helping people create their business website.
+I do a lot of things for a living, and one of those is helping people create their business websites.
 I get asked a lot what people should include, and my response is always along the lines of if you don’t know what to include, go simple.

 Here’s what I recommend you start with for your website: